davidjurgens/potato/docs/schemas_and_templates.md

 ]
 ```

-If you wants to use a textarea, simply add a text area field in the annotation_schemas and you can also add multiple input textboxes
+If you want to use a textarea, simply add a text area field in the annotation_schemas and you can also add multiple input textboxes
 with "labels":
 ``` YAML
 "annotation_schemes": [